 Lee Silverman Voice Treatment Program for Parkinson's disease

-The Burke Rehabilitation Hospital speech-language pathologists are certified to provide this intensive four-week outpatient treatment program, which has been scientifically and clinically verified to improve the voice and speech of patients with Parkinson's disease or other neurological disorders.
+Burke Rehabilitation Hospital's speech-language pathologists are certified to provide this intensive four-week outpatient treatment program, which has been scientifically and clinically verified to improve the voice and speech of patients with Parkinson's disease or other neurological disorders.
 In addition to targeting immediate post-treatment improvement, the program focuses on developing skills for long-term maintenance.
-For more information, or to arrange an evaluation, please call (914) 597-2288.
+For more information, or to arrange an evaluation, please call (914) 597-2234.

 Voice Evaluation and Treatment Programs